se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 With 0.006 seconds, the training time for the support vector machine (SVM) took about two to three times as long as the algorithms mentioned above.
 The training time for the random forests ranged from 0.015 seconds (with 10 trees) to 0.128 seconds (with 100 trees).
 It can be seen that the overall training took about 5.8 times as long when training 10 times more forests.

-The testing time for the percepton was the least with 0.001 seconds an the longest for the random forests with about 0.011 seconds.
+The testing time for the percepton was the least with 0.001 seconds and the longest for the random forests with about 0.011 seconds.

 <div style="page-break-after: always"></div>